wwarthen/RomWBW/Source/Doc/UserGuide.md

 If your hard disk media does not have a FAT partition already defined, you will need to define one using FDISK80 by using the 'N' command.
-Ensure that the location and size of the FAT partition does not overlap any of the CP/M slice area and that it fits within the szie of your media.
+Ensure that the location and size of the FAT partition does not overlap any of the CP/M slice area and that it fits within the size of your media.

 Once the partition is defined, you will still need to format it.
 Just